robbert-vdh/yabridge/README.md

 - If a plugin seems to work fine except for the fact that the GUI never seems to update when you interact with it, then try installing [DXVK](https://github.com/doitsujin/dxvk).
 Many recent JUCE-based plugins don't redraw anymore when using WineD3D.
+Make sure you also install Vulkan drivers if you don't already have those set up.
 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.
 You may also want to disable the tooltips by going to the global settings tab, unchecking 'Show help tooltips', and